5ecompendium/bestiary/_creatures/bearfolk.md

 ***Warhammer.*** Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
 Hit: 8 (1d8 + 4) bludgeoning damage, or 9 (1d10 + 4) bludgeoning damage if used two-handed.

+### Bonus Actions

+***Frenzy (1/short rest).*** The bearfolk triggers a berserk frenzy that lasts for 1 minute.
+While in frenzy, it gains resistance to bludgeoning, piercing, and slashing damage and has advantage on attack rolls.
+Attack rolls made against a frenzied bearfolk have advantage.